 Think about the company’s prospects: Safaricom is a well-established company with a good reputation, but there is always a risk that it could be disrupted by new technology.

-Consider your financial position: Make sure you can afford to risk losing all your investments.
+Consider your financial position: Make sure you can avoid losing all your investments.

 Speak to a financial advisor: Get professional advice before making any decisions.